Malta, Montana: 2000 census

 There were 907 households, out of which 28.3% had children under the age of 18 living with them, 49.9% were married couples living together, 9.7% had a female householder with no husband present, and 37.6% were non-families.
 33.7% of all households were made up of individuals, and 18.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.27 and the average family size was 2.90.

 In the city, the population was spread out, with 24.7% under the age of 18, 5.8% from 18 to 24, 23.1% from 25 to 44, 24.3% from 45 to 64, and 22.1% who were 65 years of age or older.
 The median age was 43 years.
 For every 100 females there were 93.1 males.
 For every 100 females age 18 and over, there were 87.0 males.

 The median income for a household in the city was $31,212, and the median income for a family was $41,422.
 Males had a median income of $30,117 versus $18,636 for females.
 The per capita income for the city was $16,405.
 About 8.8% of families and 13.1% of the population were below the poverty line, including 14.4% of those under age 18 and 8.8% of those age 65 or over.

 Education

 Malta Public Schools educates students from kindergarten through 12th grade.
 Malta High School's team name is the Mustangs/Mustangettes.

+Arts and culture

+Two stops on The Montana Dinosaur Trail are located in Malta.
+They are: the Great Plains Dinosaur Museum and Field Station and the Phillips County Museum.

+The Great Plains museum is also home to the Judith River Dinosaur Institute.
+The Institute provides the opportunity for others to participate in an educational dinosaur dig or take a fossil preparation course.
+In June the museum has the Montana Dinosaur Festival.
+The Festival includes adult and children's activities focused around paleontology.

+The Phillips County Museum has local history information including artifacts from Native American culture, cowboys and outlaws, and pioneer life.
+On site is also the H.G.
+Robinson House and Gardens.
+The house is one of the earliest homes in Malta.

-Phillips County Library is a public library in Malta.
+The Phillips County Carnegie Library is the public library in Malta.
+The building is on the National Register of Historic Places.